-At the Golden Beach Medical Centre we incorporate the latest digital technology with a Molemax II machine in the assessment and diagnosis of skin lesions.
+At Golden Beach Medical Centre we incorporate the latest digital technology with a Molemax II machine in the assessment and diagnosis of skin lesions.
 We have doctors with a special interest in skin cancer ensuring professional and dependable service.
-All consultations and procedures undertaken in Skin Check are fully bulk billed.